Lock-free Asynchronously Distributed Linked Lists: Merge Operation

 \section{Merge Operation}

-The algorithm for the Merge operation is depicted in \Cref{alg:Merge}.
-The operation takes the two registry entries of the sublists that are in the same server and next to one another as input, then merges the right sublist with the left sublist and returns the left sublist entry as the response.
-The algorithm is much similar to Split, but the logic happens in a different order.
+The algorithm for the Merge operation is shown in \Cref{alg:Merge}.
+The operation takes the two registry entries of the sublists that are in the same server and next to each other as input, then merges the right sublist with the left sublist, and returns the left sublist entry as the response.
+The algorithm is very similar to Split, but the logic occurs in a different order.
 First, The left sublist entry is updated with the merged key range.
 Then the right sublist entry is removed from the index.
 This allows subsequent traversals of the client operations to be possible just from the left sublist.
-Then the \StartCount and \EndCount of the items in the right sublist are updated with the left sublist counters.
+Then \StartCount and \EndCount of the items in the right sublist are updated with the left sublist counters.

-Now all that is left before announcing the merge is to remove the subtail and subhead present at the middle of the merged sublist.
+Now all that is left before announcing the merge is to remove the subtail and subhead present in the middle of the merged sublist.
 This is done using a restricted double compare single swap (RDCSS) that is implemented using 3 CAS operations \cite{MultiCAS}.
-The operation takes two pairs of <variable, value> pairs (hence the first 4 parameters) for comparison and replaces the first variable with the fifth parameter.
+The operation takes two pairs of $<$variable, value$>$ pairs (hence the first 4 parameters) for comparison and replaces the first variable with the fifth parameter.
 For the merge to remove the subtail subhead block, the operation repeatedly tries to update the next pointer of the last element of the left sublist to the first element of the right sublist.
 To make it asynchronous, it must succeed only when no insertions take place on the subhead to be removed.
-Hence, the double comparison is performed for a single swap.
-After this, the new offset is computed the same way as Split (\Cref{subsec:split}, by finding the difference between the counters during a momentary write-free period.
+Hence, a double comparison is performed for a single swap.
+After this, the new offset is computed in the same way as $\Split$ (\Cref{subsec:split}, by finding the difference between the counters during a momentary write-free period.
 The updated index is then announced to the other machines via RegisterMergedSublist message.